Cost of Living in Al Hofuf: Rent, Utilities & Lifestyle Costs

 What costs are included in the rent?

 Once you have these questions in mind, browsing becomes easier.
-Instead of looking only at price, you can browse residential compounds with clearer details and understand what is included, what still needs to be checked, and whether the place fits the way you actually live.
+Instead of looking only at price, you can browse residential compounds with clearer details to understand what is included, what still needs to be checked, and whether the place fits how you actually live.

 Bayut lists average apartment rent in Al Hofuf at around SAR 16,600 per year, with listings varying by size, location, furnishing, and building condition.